cseAtIITK/admissions-website/src/faq.md

 We have an
-[online application process](http://admissions.cse.iitk.ac.in) through which you will should apply.
+[online application process](http://admissions.cse.iitk.ac.in) through which you should apply.
 Once the necessary online forms are filled, you need to print the application form and send it to us together with the application fees (if applicable).

 The address to send the completed application forms is